ranja-sarkar/ranja-sarkar/README.md

-I'm a Data Scientist with a vast experience in scientific research and publishing.
+I'm Data Scientist with vast experience in scientific research and publishing.
+I've an industry experience of 5 years now.

+I'm looking forward to collaborating with people at github on mathematical and statistical modeling, machine learning.